bstaletic/std_bot/README.md

 Type "**!std follow_me**" to let it follow you again

 Even if ignored you can still use "**!std**" to manually invoke the bot

+Please do not use any markdown symbols.
+The commands are only recognized if there is nothing else in the specific line

 ## I'm still annoyed by the bot